Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Is it with Mullvad?
 No!

 Remember how you don’t need to provide any information to register?
-If you make sure to pay for their services anonymously (Bitcoin), there is nothing that the 14 eyes could possibly use to identify you.
+If you make sure to pay for their services anonymously (Bitcoin, Monero, or cash), there is nothing that the 14 eyes could possibly use to identify you.

 That said, I would highly suggest you to look elsewhere, if you’re not into cryptocurrency and would prefer a more convenient payment process.